ochukob/printf/README.md

-readme for my first group project
+0x11.
+C - printf team project

+This is a group project by me and my partner